Sedation Dentistry Services That Fit You

+This kind of sedation uses a mixture of nitrous oxide and oxygen ("laughing gas") to sedate you and has been used in dentistry and other medical settings for many decades.
 When seated in the treatment area, the dentist places a small mask over your nose to deliver the gas mixture.
 When your treatment is completed, the nitrous oxide is turned off and you will be given pure oxygen until you feel completely normal.
 When the effects of the nitrous oxide have completely worn off, you will feel fully awake and alert and will probably remember very little about your dental experience.
 You will be able to drive yourself home and do anything else you would do during a normal day.

 What are the benefits of IV sedation?

 Just like other forms of sedation dentistry, IV sedation will relax you and make you completely comfortable.
 IV sedation also eliminates your anxiety and pain.
 If you have a bad gag reflex or difficulty sitting in a dental chair for long periods, IV sedation will help you with that, as well.
 You’ll be so relaxed that you may be unaware of the sights, smells, and sounds of the dental office, but still able to respond to verbal cues from the dentist.
 Patients remember little to nothing of their appointment by the next day.

 IV sedation gives your dentist optimum control of the amount of medication administered – your level of sedation can be increased or decreased quickly and comfortably.